containers/podman/docs/source/markdown/podman-build.1.md

 multiple times.

-Users can set a special LABEL **io.containers.capabilities=CAP1,CAP2,CAP3** in a Containerfile that specified the list of Linux capabilities required for the container to run properly.
+Users can set a special LABEL **io.containers.capabilities=CAP1,CAP2,CAP3** in a Containerfile that specifies the list of Linux capabilities required for the container to run properly.
 This label specified in a container image tells Podman to run the container with just these capabilities.
 Podman launches the container with just the specified capabilities, as long as this list of